-Q: I’m receiving questions from employees about how the federal taxes will change for 2021, what can I provide?
+Q: I’m receiving questions from employees about how federal taxes will change for 2023, what can I provide?

-A: The IRS encourages everyone to use the Tax Withholding Estimator to perform a quick “paycheck checkup”.
-Employers can utilize the IRS Tax Withholding Assistant tool (download in Excel) to calculate withholding based on employee elections on Form W-4.
+A: The IRS encourages everyone to use the Tax Withholding Estimator to perform a quick “paycheck checkup.”
+Employers can use the IRS Tax Withholding Assistant tool (download in Excel) to calculate withholding based on employee elections on Form W-4.

-A: The standard deductions for 2021 are as follows:
+A: Standard deductions for 2023 are as follows: